ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

    string textResp = check wsClient->readTextMessage();
 }
 ```
-Similar to above, this module has `writeBinaryMessage` and `readBinaryMessage` functions to handle binary messages.
+Similar to the above, this module has `writeBinaryMessage` and `readBinaryMessage` functions to handle binary messages.
 A callback service with the two `onPing` and `onPong` remote functions can be registered at the initialization of the client to receive `ping/pong` control frames.
 ```ballerina
 import ballerina/io;